 Athletes, including athlete-coaches, are not eligible to act as chaperones or to drive on behalf of SOWI.
 In order for an athlete-coach to be registered as a coach for a State Games/tournament they must meet all of the criteria for involvement in the AAC program.
-The AAC workshop need only be completed once, but an athlete-coach must maintain their sports certification just like any other coach.
 Because an athlete-coach cannot serve as a chaperone, they must be certified in the sport they are coaching in order to attend State Games.